 With tourism to Belgium increasing for the fourth year in a row, you may be considering a trip to one of its charming historic cities.
-When you live in the UK and fancy a break to Belgium, it’s easy to assume your only options are expensive flights or the Eurostar.
+When you live in the UK, it’s easy to assume your only options to get there are flights or the Eurostar.
 But you don’t necessarily need to face your fear of flying or wait for payday to savour the sweet taste of Belgian waffles.
 This is how to travel the cheapest way from London to Brussels.

 What is the cheapest way from London to Brussels?

 During the holidays and other popular times to travel, a return bus journey to Brussels can be half the price of taking flights or the Eurostar.
 At other times it is substantially cheaper.

 There are around 10 buses a day to Brussels from London Victoria bus station.
 Most are operated by two companies: Eurolines and FlixBus.
 The journey takes around eight hours but it’s pretty comfortable.